farvardin/picoloop-manual/picoloop_manual_psp.md

 Welcome to **Picoloop**!

-**Picoloop** is a synth and a step sequencer.
+**Picoloop** is a synth and a step sequencer made by Yoyz.
 In this tutorial, we'll make a tour of the basic functionalities of **Picoloop**.
 The commands described here are adapted for the usage on PSP.

  ![](images/picoloop_logo_small.png)